 5 Reasons Why Your Rental Property Is Still Vacant

-Let’s take a look at a few reasons why your rental property is still vacant.
+Here are a few reasons why your rental property is still vacant

 A common mistake many homeowners make when they rent their property is they think their property is the best home in their neighborhood.
 Homeowners get attached easily to their property and therefore list their home above the market price.
 This obviously leads to longer vacancy times and reduced the number of showings on the property.